AlexeyPechnikov/ParaView-plugins/README.md

 If you still need to have Python 2.7 compatible build see this link: [Version compatiable with Python 2.7 and Python 3.7+](https://github.com/mobigroup/ParaView-plugins/releases/tag/python2.7) Use the same instructions as above for Python 3.8.

 Note: there are some non-latin symbols issues with Python 2.7.
 Maybe you need to remove non-latin fields in your data files and rename them to use ASCII symbols only.

-### N-Cube ParaView Plugin Readers:

-**N-Cube LAS Well Log Reader** - Read Well Log versions 1.2 and 2.0 of the LAS file specification.

-### N-Cube ParaView Plugin Writers:

-**ESRI Shapefile** - Use ParaView menu Save -> Save Data -> ESRI Shapefile(\*.shp) to save geometry as ESRI Shapefile (Point).
-By performance reasons in case when the geometry includes more than 1M points only bounding box will be saved.

-### N-Cube ParaView Plugin Sources:

-**N-Cube Image On Topography Source** - data source for georeferenced image.
-Optionally GeoTIFF or NetCDF topography (DEM) raster using to define Z coordinates.
-Optional "Use Sea Level for Negative Topography" parameter allows to replace negative topography values by zeroes.

-**N-Cube Reproject Filter** - TODO.

-**N-Cube Shapefile On Topography Block Source** - data source for 2D/3D Shapefile or GeoJSON.
-Optionally GeoTIFF or NetCDF topography (DEM) raster using to define Z coordinates.
-Optional "Group by Field" parameter produces a set of layers from geometries grouped by the field.
-When the "Group by Field" parameter is not defined ("None") all the geometries separated as the layers.
-All shapefile fields presented in the ouput.

-**N-Cube Table Block Source** - data source for CSV table data to produce geometries like to wells.

-**N-Cube Table on Topography Block Source** - data source for CSV table data to produce geometries on optional topography.
-See for details [NCubeTableOnTopographyBlockSource](https://github.com/mobigroup/ParaView-plugins/tree/master/NCube/NCubeTableOnTopographyBlockSource)

-**N-Cube Topography Block Source** - data source for GeoTIFF or NetCDF topography (DEM) raster visualization as 3D surface.
-Only "Group by Field" parameter presented in the ouput.

-Geometry coordinate system re-projecting to raster coordinate system and the geometry cropping to the raster extent when the topography file using and the both coordinate systems are defined.

 ## Project Goals